pmorganelli/snowplow-race/README.md

 ## Tutorial popups

-The tutorial popups rely on two scripts:
+The tutorial popups are demonstrated in the scene `NRPopupDemo`.
+They rely on two scripts:

   - `Postable` adds a component to an object that can be made to appear and disappear at runtime.
 To make it appear, send it a `Post()` message (via method).
 To make it disappear, sent `Unpost()`.